Chemicals and Fertilizers for Lawn Care Maintenance

 Here is a quick overview of the different lawn chemicals that are available today, which ones to avoid, and alternatives that are safe by comparison.

 There are several chemicals that you can purchase at your local hardware store that can be used on your lawn to help it grow.

-These fertilizers are made of either organic or synthetic product that will go directly into the soil or will be absorbed by the grass.
+These fertilizers, made of either organic or synthetic product, will go directly into the soil or is absorbed by the grass.

 Some of them will have nutrients that can prompt heavy-growth to occur, such as those that have macronutrients and micronutrients.

 The three top macronutrients that you can use will include nitrogen, phosphorus, and potassium.
-Micronutrients will include minerals such as manganese, iron, and copper.
+Micronutrients will consist of minerals such as manganese, iron, and copper.

 All of this will provide a proper and healthy balance for the grass, and although they can be dangerous in large quantities, they are nothing in comparison to weed killers used today.

 Also referred to as herbicides, they come in different forms.

 There are selective herbicides which will affect a particular type or species of weed.
 Non-selective herbicides are full spectrum products that can adversely affect anything but the grass.

 Although salt, once used as a primary component, worries about toxicity to groundwater have led to herbicides that mimic elements capable of interfering with a plant’s growth.